 Pasi Nikkanen: All right, and maybe last.
 What do you see the trends now?
 Or, has this topic, has the interest been rising?
 How do you see people now in corporations?
 How important do they feel that it is, compared to six, five, fours years ago or whatever?

 Oscar Berg: Wow.
 I don't know if it even existed in the minds of people, the notion of the employee experience five, six years.
 I think, usability and things like that, of course, but now employee experience it's becoming a strategic concern.
-A problem I see, is that they often don't have structures or ownership of this in the organization.
+A problem I see, is that they often don't have structures or ownership of this in the organisation.
 The awareness of how important it is, is increasing, but how do you actually channel that to action?
-That's a challenge that I see in a lot of organizations.
+That's a challenge that I see in a lot of organisations.

 Pasi Nikkanen: Yeah, I also see that there's also a lot of interest, that people don't maybe have the skills, they don't know where to start.
 I guess, after this podcast, if somebody is intrigued and they feel that, "Yes, now we just need to facilitate, to actually help us get started."

 If people want to get in touch with you, how do they do it, and what do you offer, and where do you work?
 Is it Europe?

 Oscar Berg: Yeah, Europe, mainly.
 Unless I can work remotely.
 I have worked remotely with clients outside of Europe as well, but then you have the time difference and I have six kids, so there's the reality.
 Since I do a lot of workshops and coaching, and I also work remotely using digital collaboration tools.